PE VISION AND INTENT

 IN – SCHOOL teaching – progressive approach to delivering National Curriculum for EYFS, KS1 and KS2.
+We aim to teach a broad and balanced range of sports over a two year rolling programme.

 Swimming – weekly progressive sessions taught offsite by qualified swimming coach.

 PE as a Cross Curricular link – as appropriate, to support and enhance all areas of the curriculum.
-Eg. Science - animals including humans, Geography - map and compass work, Music - critically engage with and express themselves through music, Maths/English - BBC Supermovers etc.
+Eg. Science - animals including humans, Geography - map and compass work, Music - critically engage with and express ourselves through music, Maths/English - BBC Supermovers etc.

 Whole school Healthy Eating focus – led by Year 5 cohort.
 Supported by Gardening Club and Eco- Committee.